dscoshpe/lpeg-grok/README.md

 # TODO

-* verify all of the patterns in the default collection
+- [ ] verify all of the patterns in the default collection
-* finish the testing script
+- [ ] finish the testing script (busted?)
-* implement installation procedure
+- [ ] implement installation procedure (luarocks)
+- [ ] add an optional 'optimize' step in case optimizing lpeg is used
+- [ ] add automated documentation